longturn/freeciv21/docs/Playing/how-to-play.rst

   :menuselection:`Game --> Load Another Tileset` and picking ``Hexemplio`` from the list.

 Let us first talk about two concepts: *Vision Radius* and *Working Radius*.
 Each city has a vision radius and a working radius.
-The vision radius is the tiles that the citizens of a city can see on the map.
+The vision radius is the tiles that the citizens of a city can see on the map (typically viewed as well-lit or bright tiles vs dark tiles).
 If an enemy unit comes within the vision radius of a city, a sentried unit inside of the city will wake up and alert you.
 Within the vision radius is the smaller working radius.
 When thinking of city planning, you should be most concerned with the working radius of a city.
 These are the tiles that the citizens of your cities manage to extract Resources (Shields, Food, and Trade).
 When the working radius of a city overlaps with that of another city, only one city at a time can manage that tile.
 This is another one of those *balance* items in playing Freeciv21.

 When you have a :unit:`Settler` selected, it will have a red outline shown on the map.
 This is the city's working radius if you placed the :unit:`Settler` at that spot with the :menuselection:`Work --> Build City`